 High temperatures that can burn workers or start fires are another thing that OSHA inspectors look for and that you should address.

 While investigating sources of high temperature, ask yourself why the temperature is so high.
 Is it normal, or is it a sign that a machine is in disrepair or a process is poorly planned?

-Controls to consider include machine guarding, PPE, and limiting employee exposure to high temperatures (to avoid heat stress).
+Controls to consider include machine guarding, PPE, and limiting employee exposure to high temperatures (to avoid heat stress and of course burns).
 And be sure that flammable materials, including combustible dusts, are not exposed to high temperatures.

 Our online course on flammable and combustible liquids can help you in these efforts (although don’t forget to “zero in” on the source and cause of high temperatures).